Fast and Accurate: Video Enhancement using Sparse Depth

 \paragraph{Subjective Comparison} Our approach is also visually better than the baselines upon subjective comparisons. \Fig{fig:examples} shows the visual comparisons on different tasks.
-The improvements from the baselines to \mode{MPC+IMU} are the most significant.
-Among all three variants, \mode{MPC+IMU} is best at revealing details, such the roads and bushes, because of its dense motion obtained from merging point clouds.
+The improvements from the baselines to \mode{Ours-M} are the most significant. \mode{Ours-M} is best at revealing details, such as the roads and bushes, because of its dense motion obtained from merging point clouds.